Faster Born probability estimation via gate merging and frame optimisation: Introduction

 It is expected that exact classical simulation of arbitrary quantum systems is inefficient, as the resource overhead exponentially grows with the size of the system.
 Nevertheless, there are restricted classes of quantum circuits for which exact classical simulation is possible~\cite{cit:veitch}.
 The most notable example is given by circuits composed only with stabilizer states and gates in the Clifford group, which can be efficiently simulated classically via the Gottesman-Knill theorem~\cite{Gottesman_thesis}.

 Probability estimation methods are varied and aim to explore the efficiency of circuit sampling or simulation beyond the regime of quantum circuits that admit tractable classical representations.
-The estimation methods we mention in our work can be classified under one of two leading approaches~\cite{Pashayan2020estimation, pashayan2021fast, Seddon2021}.
-The first involves stabilizer rank-based simulators~\cite{Bravyi2019, Bravyi_2016,Bravyi2016,Qassim2019,huang2019approximate,Kocia2021,kissinger2022classical}, which rely on approximating the circuit components by stabilizer operators.
+The estimation methods we mention in our work can be classified under one of two leading approaches~\cite{pashayan2021fast, Seddon2021}.
+The first involves stabilizer rank-based simulators~\cite{Bravyi_2016,Bravyi2019,Bravyi2016,Qassim2019,huang2019approximate,Kocia2021,kissinger2022classical}, which rely on approximating the circuit components by stabilizer operators.
 Every state or operation is assigned an exact or approximate stabilizer rank~\cite{Bravyi2016} indicating the number of stabilizer operators required to perform an exact or approximate decomposition of that component.
-If a circuit component is non-classical, its stabilizer rank grows large thus inducing an inefficient runtime cost for the estimation of the outcome probability.
-Sampling algorithms based on stabilizer decompositions have been very successful in estimating outcome probabilities of circuits dominated by Clifford gates and supplemented by a few types of magic states~\cite{Bravyi2019,Pashayan2020estimation}.
-However, they are impractical for quantum processes consisting of gates with non-obvious decompositions, like arbitrary phase gates and circuits consisting of Haar-random gates~\cite{Zyczkowski_1994} and they cannot simulate mixed-state circuits, with the recent exception of the density-operator stabilizer rank introduced in~\cite{Seddon2021}.
+If a circuit component is non-classical, its stabilizer rank grows large thus inducing an exponential runtime cost for the estimation of the outcome probability.
+Algorithms based on stabilizer decompositions have been very successful in estimating outcome probabilities of circuits dominated by Clifford gates and supplemented by a few types of magic states~\cite{Bravyi_2016,Bravyi2019,pashayan2021fast}.
+These Clifford simulators are generalised from pure to noisy settings by the recently proposed density-operator stabilizer-rank simulator~\cite{Seddon2021}.
+Furthermore, computing the stabilizer rank of arbitrary gates appears to be an intractable problem in the general case, so recent improvements on computing stabilizer rank bounds for specific non-Clifford states enhance runtimes significantly~\cite{Qassim2021}.